IdrisGit/MarkUp/README.md

 5. **User Authentication**: Implement user authentication functionality to allow users to create accounts, login, and securely access their notes.
 6. **Move Notes Storage to Database**: Migrate the notes storage from local storage to a database to ensure persistent storage and enable users to access their notes across devices.

 Feel free to suggest more features or enhancements that you would like to see in MarkUp.
-Contributions and ideas are welcome!

 ## License